New Mexico State University: Campus

-The main campus of New Mexico State University occupies a core of 900 acres in the city of Las Cruces, New Mexico.
+The main campus of New Mexico State University occupies a core of 900 acres, adjacent to but not within the city limits of Las Cruces.
 It is located adjacent to Interstate 25, surrounded by desert landscape and greenhouses.
 The main campus is also bordered by Interstate 10, which is the main east–west interstate highway across the southern part of the United States.
 To the east of Interstate 25, the campus facilities consist of the President's residence, NMSU Golf Course, the "A" Mountain west slope, and the New Mexico Farm and Ranch Heritage Museum.
 South of University Avenue are Pan American Plaza, 48 acres of horse farm, and the Fabian Garcia Science center, which houses the Chile Pepper Institute's research, teaching and demonstration garden, algal biofuels research equipment, grape vineyards and gazebos, and fields and greenhouses for plant research projects.
 About six miles south of campus, on 203 acres of land, is the Leyendecker Plant Science Research Center.

 The Las Cruces campus is home to a nesting population of Swainson's hawks, a raptor species currently protected by federal law.
 Pedestrians are advised to be careful when walking on Stewart Street, as the birds can be aggressive during nesting season.

 The first master plan of the university was to create a "horseshoe", a U-shaped drive, in an open large lawn.
 At the center was Old Main, the original campus building, originally known as McFie Hall, which was destroyed by fire in 1910 (the remains are now a college landmark).
 The cornerstone and remains of Mcfie Hall stand near the flagpole in the middle of the horseshoe.
 Today, the horseshoe is the center of campus and is the location of the main administration building, Hadley Hall, which sits at the top of the horseshoe, and other classroom buildings.

 NMSU is a land-grant institution with a presence in all 33 counties of New Mexico, a satellite learning center in Albuquerque, 13 research and science centers, distance education opportunities, and five campuses in Alamogordo, Carlsbad, Grants, Doña Ana County, and Las Cruces.